What does the survey comprise?

 To provide and publish data on imports and exports of services by enterprises and individuals registered in the Netherlands.

 The collected data are used for the current accounts of the Netherlands balance of payments, and also used in the calculation of the gross domestic product and economic growth.
-In addition, these data are integrated in the European statistics.
+In addition, these data fit in with the European statistics in this area.

-Enterprises and individuals registered in the Netherlands and active in imports or exports of services.
+Enterprises and individuals registered in the Netherlands active in imports or exports of services.
 Data for international services, except travel, are based on survey of enterprises.
-Data for travel are based on individual information from household surveys and on sample data from Dutch Accommodation Statistics.
+Data for travel are based on individual information from household surveys and the survey on overnight stays in Dutch accommodation.

 Enterprises and individuals registered in the Netherlands.